Legal

 11.1 The Customer warrants that the Goods are properly packed, labelled, marked, secured and suitable for the intended Carriage.

-11.2 CODEX Freight is not liable for Loss caused by inadequate packing, labelling, loading, securing, bracing, stowage, sealing or preparation of Goods, except to the extent caused by CODEX Freight's gross negligence, fraud, criminal conduct or wilful misconduct.
+11.2 Codex Freight is not liable for Loss caused by inadequate packing, labelling, loading, securing, bracing, stowage, sealing or preparation of Goods, except to the extent caused by Codex Freight’s negligence, fraud or wilful misconduct.

-11.3 CODEX Freight may repack, re-label, secure, wrap, brace or otherwise deal with Goods where reasonably necessary.
-The Customer must pay the reasonable cost of doing so.
+11.3 Codex Freight may repack, re-label, secure, wrap, brace or otherwise deal with Goods where reasonably necessary.
+The Customer must pay Codex Freight the reasonable cost of doing so.

 12. Containers and Equipment